-In fact, various flaws in what’s known in climate-concerned circles simply as ‘the science’—thanks to which skepticism has been able to survive and even grow from year to year—are credibly rumored to have been introduced at Müller’s behest.
-He’s far too modest to confirm what sources are telling us.
+In fact, various flaws in the science—thanks to which skepticism has survived, and even grown, from year to year—are credibly rumored to have been introduced at Müller’s behest.
+But he’s far too modest to confirm what sources are telling us.
 All he will admit, with a wink, is that the last chairman of the Intergovernmental Panel on Climate Change was a close personal friend.

 “We were certainly on behesting terms, I won’t deny it, me and… me and…

 “What’s his name?
 This is going to bug me all day.
 No, don’t google it.
 It’ll come to me… Sanjay!
 Sanjiv?
 Sanjay.
 N…ath.”

 How else has Müller’s thinking changed as a result of his time among the skeptics, I ask?

 “Unlike most scientists, climate [scientists] at any rate, I find it hard to use skeptic as a dirty word any more.
 Whenever somebody in the [UC Berkeley physics] lab hurls ‘skeptic’ around in its usual, pejorative sense—you subhuman pest—I just have to shake my head in a sort of patronizing sadness.”

 Richard Müller is under no illusions.
 He knows his vivid description of the skeptical world from the inside is going to polarize readers, scaring those who have a deep-seated need to view themselves as a higher species.

 The possibility that we have more in common with skeptics than we think is “a threat to our self-image,” he believes.

 For Müller, the real surprise was their capacity for what appeared to be empathy.
 He now gets annoyed when skeptical society is portrayed as an individualist, law-of-the-jungle Thunderdome.